-Our approved programs have procedures in place to ensure that students have access to adequate healthcare, whether their medical condition is new or old.
-Furthermore, while it does not provide health insurance, International SOS can assist in finding local medical professionals (English-speaking, if necessary).
+Our approved programs have procedures in place to ensure that students have access to adequate healthcare whether their medical condition is new or old.
+Furthermore, while it does not provide health insurance, Global Rescue can assist in finding local medical professionals (English-speaking, if necessary) and even offer medical advice and second opinion over the phone.
 The Office of Study Abroad recommends that students stay informed about health conditions and risks in their host country while taking necessary preventative measures to stay healthy.

 Dates will vary by program and are set by the program provider or host university, not by Tulane or the Office of Study Abroad.
 Some programs may begin or end at significantly different times than Tulane.
 Program dates are available on the individual program page on the Office of Study Abroad website.
 Students should plan to be at their study abroad location no later than the date listed on the program website and should plan to depart no earlier than the date listed on the program website.
 Students must adhere to all host program rules and regulation and be present for all regularly scheduled exams before departing the host location.

 The Tulane Office of Study Abroad begins to prepare students for the study abroad process from the first time they come into the office for advising.
 We work with students to ensure they have access to information about their program options and Tulane policies.
 Prior to study abroad, all students participate in a two-part Pre-Departure Orientation in which they receive information about policies and expectations, cultural adjustment and strategies for success.
 The OSA also coordinates with other offices on campus to provide cross-cultural exchange opportunities for students preparing to study abroad.